NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hall of Harsh Reflections.md

 > **Advance players to level 9 following this encounter.**

 #### M14.
 Zyrxog's Private Chamber
 Behind the black column, Zyrxog maintains his private quarters, where he rests and contemplates his plans.
 The room contains a desk, two bookshelves full of books pertaining to [[Ardentia City]] and the areas beneath it, and a locked chest (Zyrxog carries the key).
 Lying open on the desk is a ledger, written in Undercommon.
 It details the mind flayers recent business transactions in rare and dangerous items with patrons throughout the city.
 The most recent lists a payment for the sale of an ancient relic listed as the Apostolic Scrolls.
-This transaction is between the mind flayer and [[Loris Raknian]], director of the [[Bloodstone Arena]].
+This transaction is between the mind flayer and [[3-Rules/Bestiaries/Uniques/L/Loris Raknian]], director of the [[Bloodstone Arena]].
 Of more import to the PCs is a note that Raknian also paid Zyrxog to assassinate the PCs.
 Discovering Raknian's motivations and the truth behind the Apostolic Scrolls is covered in “The Champion's Belt," the next installment of the Age of Worms Adventure Path.

 > [!tip]+ Treasure
 > Opening the chest requires a DC 25 [[Skills#Thievery|Thievery]] check.
 The chest contains large bags full of coins.
 The bags contain 950 cp, 220 sp, 100 gp, and 5 pp. А fifth bag contains loose gemstones totaling 150 gp in value.